CodeSolid/pandas-series/README.md

 Goals:

 * Develop good SEO content and authority on Pandas.
-For this we'll create several more articles on aspects of Pandas than we have now.
+For this we'll create several more articles on aspects of Pandas than we have now, and start grouping them in a category
 * Develop a five day mini-course as an offering for email subscribers
 * Improve the practice question list https://codesolid.com/pandas-practice-examples/.
 Offer the solution set as part of course.

 ## Earlier "outline"

+* Pandas introduction (John?)
+    * Core classes -  DataFrames and Series.
+    * See next topic, I think this is easier to understand with datasets, but many authors focus on creating from dictionaries of lists, etc.
+    * Using the tools

 * "Pandas DataSets" - perhaps one article covering the following:
     * Downloading and unzipping arbitrary file using urllib or requests, plus python zipfile